 Vessel class: We separate the vessels into two main categories: Luxury Vessels & Expedition Vessels.
 Luxury vessels were designed or refurbished for tourism, and tend to have more modern features and amenities, with fine dining and more of a “hotel” feel.
 Expedition ships are usually former working vessels, and offer a more authentic experience in a more basic style, but many are very comfortable.
 Below you will find the vessel list broken down by class.

 Vessel size: If you want a cruise with more amenities and larger cabins, you may prefer to look at larger ships, with capacity for more than 100 passengers.
 If you prefer a more intimate environment, which may mean more time with your guide and a closer relationship with your fellow passengers, you might lean toward a boat that carries fewer than 100 passengers.
-By typical cruising standards, none of the vessels on our site are large, never more than 200 passengers (compared to several thousand on large cruise ships), and most closer to 100.
+By typical cruising standards, most of the vessels on our site are not large, rarely exceeding more than 200 passengers (compared to several thousand on large cruise ships), and many are in the range of 100-150.
 This truly is small ship expedition cruising.
 Having less than 100 passengers can be an advantage in terms of the ability of the ship to handle landings in an efficient and timely manner for all of the passengers onboard.
 With rapidly changing weather conditions in Antarctica that can affect the ability to do excursions in specific locations, the smallest ships can be more nimble in terms of taking advantage of windows of time when weather improves.
 Some of the Fly & Cruise options (for example on the Hebridean Sky) offer cruises with under 100 passengers on ships that can fit more than 100 passengers (due to the passenger limits on the flights), so this can be an advantage for the Fly & Cruise options.